py-why/causal-learn/README.md

 # causal-learn: Causal Discovery for Python

-causal-learn is an open-source causal discovery library for Python, which is a Python translation and extension of [Tetrad](https://github.com/cmu-phil/tetrad).
+Causal-learn is an open-source causal discovery library for Python, which is a Python translation and extension of [Tetrad](https://github.com/cmu-phil/tetrad).

 The package is on its very first version and we are actively developing it.
 Please, as a beta user, if you are willing, would you please kindly share any feedbacks (issues, suggestions, etc.) about it with us?